theoturner/FHIRWEAVR/README.md

 For an overview of the development process and how FHIRWEAVR works, see [the full report](Report.pdf).

-UCL contacts - supervisor: Dr. Dean Mohamedally, client: Alex Matei.
+Project supervisor: Dr. Dean Mohamedally, client: Alex Matei.